Apostilles, authentications and Certificates of No Impediment to Marriage

 DFAT cannot provide advice regarding other countries' specific requirements in order for a marriage to be legal in a particular country.
 For details of marriage requirements you should contact the Embassy, High Commission or Consulate of the country in which you would like to marry for their advice.
 Refer to Smartraveller for further information regarding Certificates of No Impediment to Marriage including application forms: Legalising documents.

-Visit Smartraveller for further information and the required forms:
+Visit Smartraveller for further information, including on appointments for services, and the required forms: